Delay-minimizing capacity allocation in an infinite server queueing system: Introduction

 \section{Introduction}

 We are interested in the optimal allocation of service rates in a system with an infinite number of parallel servers and finite service capacity.
 Customers join the fastest server available, without jockeying if a faster server becomes available at a later time.
 This model is appropriate for a system with servers at different physical locations and no possibility to accommodate waiting customers.
 For example this may be the case in a distributed (cloud) computing system with jobs arriving at a central router that immediately sends them to the best available server.
 Other applications with ordered entry and heterogeneous servers are conveyor and storage systems.
-In this setting an allocation is given by a infinite series of service rates.
-Every such service-rate series determines the probabilistic traits of the system.
+In this setting an allocation is given by an infinite sequence of service rates.
+Every such service-rate sequence determines the probabilistic traits of the system.
 Our objective is to minimize the stationary expected delay (service time) faced by arrivals.

 From a practical point of view the infinite-server setting is of course aimed to be a good approximation of large-scale systems.
 It is important to note that in this respect the model presented here does indeed capture the behaviour of such systems when the capacity allocation is a ``sensible'' one.
-In particular, for service-rate series that satisfy certain stability and delay conditions that will be defined in the next sections the blocking probability from finite sub-systems goes to zero very fast with the number of servers.
+In particular, for service-rate sequences that satisfy certain stability and delay conditions that will be defined in the next sections, the blocking probability from finite sub-systems goes to zero very fast with the number of servers.
 This means that for a even a moderately sized system the probability of an arrival facing a full system is negligible.
+We show that the blocking probability decreases exponentially with the number of servers.
+Moreover, we provide a framework that enables the approximation of the blocking probability for a large number of servers, and thus for the required number of servers for the probability to be smaller than a given threshold.